President Barack Obama's much-publicized search for a dog that wouldn't trigger daughter Malia's allergies put a spotlight on hypoallergenic dogs.

 "Even a cat that has a little bit of allergen can cause allergy if you have enough exposure to it," Zuckerman says.

 The other variable is your immune system.
-Maeve O'Connor, MD, an allergy, asthma, and clinical immunologist in Charlotte, N.C., says one person can hold a cat and have no symptoms, while another has an asthma attack standing near a person with cat dander on his or her clothes.
+Maeve O'Connor, MD, an allergy, asthma, and clinical immunologist in Charlotte, N.C., says one person can hold a cat and have no symptoms, while another has an asthma attack standing near a person with cat dander on their clothes.

 Still, some allergy sufferers find their symptoms don't flare up around certain cats.
 Maybe they can tolerate domestic shorthairs but not oriental breeds -- or vice versa.
 Some can pet a white cat but start sneezing as soon as they touch a dark gray or black one.
 Many patients report they can only handle being around Siberian cats.